http-wasm/http-wasm-host-go/tck/README.md

 We provide an implementation of the backend handler using the Go http.Handler interface, [tck.BackendHandler][2].

-If the Go host uses http.Handler or types that can be easily coerced to it, it can be simplest to initialize this handler directly as the backend being wrapped by the middleware.
+If the Go host uses [http.Handler][7] or types that can be easily coerced to it, it can be simplest to initialize this handler directly as the backend being wrapped by the middleware.

 It is also possible to use [tck.StartBackend][3] to start an HTTP server using this backend handler.
 This is often the easiest